gpbl/react-day-picker/docs/docs/localization.md

 If you already use [moment.js](http://www.momentjs.com) in your dependencies, you may find convenient to use moment's translation strings.

 1. make sure `moment` is included in your dependencies
-2. make sure the required moment's locale data is available when rendering react-day-picker
+2. make sure the required moment's locale data is available when rendering react-day-picker (see example below)
-3. import `LocaleUtils` from `react-day-picker/moment` and pass it to the `localeUtils` props
+3. import `MomentLocaleUtils` from `react-day-picker/moment` and pass it to the `localeUtils` props
 4. use the `locale` prop to set the locale in react-day-picker

 ### Example